What You Need to Know if President Trump Deploys the Military or National Guard Troops to Your State

 • An unresolved question is whether the President can commandeer a State’s National Guard when a Governor has actively deployed that National Guard.

 • The U.S. Supreme Court has not ruled on whether the President can order one State’s National Guard units to deploy to another state and engage in civilian law enforcement pursuant to 32 U.S.C. § 502(f).
-This issue may be addressed by the Supreme Court in the appeal from Illinois.

 What is Martial Law?